 Figure 3.
 Example outputs of Tethys spatial downscaling of 2010 water withdrawals by sector from GCAM regions and basins to 0.5o x 0.5o grids.

-Spatial Downscaling – Non-Agriculture: Spatial downscaling for non-agricultural (domestic, electricity, manufacturing, and mining), water withdrawals and consumption in each grid cell are assumed to be proportional to that cell’s population as compared to the larger GCAM region within which that grid cell falls.
+Spatial Downscaling – Non-Agriculture: Spatial downscaling for non-agricultural (domestic, electricity, manufacturing, and mining), water withdrawals and consumption in each grid cell are assumed to be proportional to that cell’s population as compared to the larger GCAM region within which that grid cell is located.
 The population data set used for this paper is from “Gridded Population of the World” (SEDAC, 2016)27.
 Tethys uses the nearest available year, which for this paper was 2010 in 2010, and 2015 in all other years.
 Each region’s population is determined by taking the sum of population over all cells belonging to that region.
 For each of these sectors, Tethys calculates the water withdrawals and consumption as shown in Equation (1) and Equation (2) for a given cell by: